Ah, Earth. Full of many nations, territories, countries and governments. And yet when alien homeworlds are visited, we

 - In the Star Trek: The Original Series episode "Patterns of Force" a Federation scientist decides to unite the planet he's observing under one government - unfortunately, he concludes that Nazism is the best way to unite the planet.

 - Usually played straight in Stargate SG-1, although in most cases this is because there's really only one or two settlements of note (blame the Goa'uld).
 Two exceptions are Langara, which has at least three major powers, and Tegalus, which has two, and in both cases each are in a Space Cold War with their neighbors.

 - While single planetary governments are the norm in Traveller, balkanization is common enough that the Third Imperium (a very loose interstellar government) allows limited intraplanetary warfare, so long as they keep it to one planet and don't resort to nukes.

-- Usually the case for human inhabited planets in Warhammer 40K.
-The Imperium is so large that any given planet is usually ruled by a single governor (how he's chosen varies from planet to planet).
-They're usually given full control of their planet and left alone, as long as they pay their tithes and don't show signs of sedition (and they don't call for help, although that's usually less effective at getting someone's attention).
+- Usually the case for human-inhabited planets in Warhammer 40,000.
+The Imperium is so large that any given planet is usually ruled by a single governor (how they're chosen, what they are internally called, and whether the post is just a figurehead for whatever faction is actually calling the shots varies from planet to planet, though the Adeptus Administratum will officially refer to them as a Governor of the Adeptus Terra regardless of whether its President or King or whatever else internally).
+They're usually given full control of their planet and left alone, as long as they pay their tithes, make sure the Imperial Cult (or locally approved variation) is worshipped by all inhabitants and don't show signs of sedition (and they don't call for help, although that's usually less effective at getting someone's attention).
+However, in many cases this is just to make the paperwork easier; there are several planets where the "governor" is whichever ruler or tribal warlord was winning the day Imperial officials last visited, usually technologically regressed Feral and Feudal Worlds.
+Some Feral World tribals don't even know the Imperium exists.